Devonté Hynes

 EO

-Trying to find the...magic?
+Trying to find the... magic?
 [Laughs.]

 DH

-Find the bass.
+Trying to find the bass.
 [Laughs.]
 Trying to find the notes.

 EO

-Oh, where was it recorded?
+Where was it recorded?

 DH